 b) be the intermediary for all communications between the Partners and the MA/ JS.
 Notwithstanding this provision, the MA/JS may address directly any of the Partners if the circumstances so require, with copy to the Lead Partner;

-c) be liable towards the MA for ensuring that all the Partners and contractors fulfil their obligations under and in accordance with this Contract.;
+c) be liable towards the MA for ensuring that all the Partners and contractors fulfil their obligations under and in accordance with this Contract;

 d) be responsible together with all the Partners for supplying and uploading into the electronic system of the Programme (JeMS) all documents and information related to project’s implementation according to MA/JS instructions, in particular reports, modification requests and the requests for payment.
 Where information from the Partners is required, the Lead Partner shall be responsible for obtaining, verifying and consolidating this information before passing it on to the MA/ JS.